silverbulletmd/silverbullet/website/Libraries/Development.md

 3. The file name: while this defaults to using a `Library/` prefix, remove that and just name it e.g. `My Library.md`
 4. A commit message: pick whatever you like

 If all went well, an initial version of your page should now be uploaded to github, check your repo page.
-You’ll notice that a few [[Share]] related frontmatter keys were set.
+You’ll notice that a few [[Share]] related frontmatter keys were set in your local copy (but not in the remote version).
 You can now make further changes to your page and run the `Share: Page` command again (Cmd-p or Ctrl-p by default) and after entering another commit message your page will be pushed again.
+This is how you publish new version for other people to use.

 If your library consisted of multiple files, do the same for the other files.
 If you rely on plugs, unfortunately you have to push those in some other way.

-Your library is now ready to install, you can try doing so by running ${widgets.commandButton "Library: Install"}.
+Your library is now ready to install, you can test this by running ${widgets.commandButton "Library: Install"}.
 As URI you can either install the full Github URL of the markdown file, or use the value of what is generated under `share.uri` in your library’s frontmatter.
 Give it a temporary name, to test it all works.
 Then delete the page again.

 You can now [broadcast that your library is ready to install](https://community.silverbullet.md/c/plugs-libraries/14)!

 # Create a repository
 If you develop a few libraries and keep adding more, it may be good to make them a bit more discoverable.
-To do so, you can group them in a [[Repositories|Repository]] (not to be confused with a Github repository).’
+To do so, you can group them in a [[Repositories|Repository]] (not to be confused with a Github repository).

 For this, create another page, this time under `Repository/`, e.g. `Repository/<<yourname>>`.
-In it, put a list of all your awesome libraries, encoded in a [[Objects#data|data object]] as follows:
+In it, put a list of all your awesome libraries, encoded in a [[Objects#data|data object]] as follows.

 ~~~
 ```#meta/library/remote